tierneytim/OPM/README.md

 <a name="e1"></a>
 ### Evoked Responses

-Once the data is preprocessed calculating a nevoked response  is easy.
+Once the data is preprocessed calculating an evoked response  is easy.
 It just requires a few lines of code which are given below resulting in a nice pretty picture.

 ```matlab